The COVID-19 has highlighted the need for business continuity informed by technological trends. By Ravi Gopinath, Chief Cloud Officer, AVEVA

 How the world does business was changing before the outbreak of COVID-19, yet what we have seen in recent weeks and months has accelerated this metamorphosis beyond all recognition.

 Business continuity is nothing new.
 It is, quite simply, prudent business planning.
-But the speed and scale of the current global crisis has made organisations put much more stringent and robust measures in place to not only cope with the here and now, but to mitigate damage in years to come, should we witness something similar in the future.
+But the speed and scale of the current global crisis have made organisations put much more stringent and robust measures in place to not only cope with the here and now, but to mitigate damage in years to come, should we witness something similar in the future.

 Looking back, the last pandemic that threatened businesses in this way was H1N1, or swine flu, which happened a decade ago.
 Away from this, the world tends to experience a seismic shock to the system every 10 – 15 years that has a global negative impact on markets, economies, industries and employees.